OpenMeridian105/Meridian59/doc/roomdetails.md

 Faronath, home of the TreeFolk | c7.roo | 537
 Valley of Ileria | d4.roo | 544
 West Merchant Way | d5.roo | 545
-Deep in the Forest of Farol | d6.roo | 546
 Deep in the Forest of Farol | d7.roo | 547
+Deep in the Forest of Farol | d6e6.roo | 550
+Underground Lake - Home of the Mollusk  | d6e6ulake.roo | 551
 The Great Ocean | e2.roo | 552
 East Merchant Way through Ilerian Woods | e4.roo | 554
 The Forest Shrine | e5.roo | 555
-Deep Forest of Farol | e6.roo | 556
 The Sweet Grass Prairies | e7.roo | 557
 The sandy shores of the Great Ocean | f2.roo | 562
 Source of the River Ille | f3.roo | 563